-Whether you want to cook from scratch and go for chunks or grounds, or prefer ready-to-cook options like nuggets, Quorn offers more choices for a healthier meal.
+Whether you want to cook from scratch and go for Quorn Pieces or Mince, or prefer ready-to-cook options like nuggets, Quorn offers more choices for a healthier meal.

 Made mainly from mycoprotein, a naturally healthy protein produced by a natural fermentation process similar to the way cheese and yogurt are made, Quorn contains high protein and fiber, has 85 percent less fat than lean beef, has 200 calories fewer per meal, and has zero cholesterol and trans fats.